Alfresco/docs-alfresco/insight-engine/trans/index.md

 * Alfresco Content Services supports TMDQ by default.

----
-title: Features of transactional metadata query
----
+## Features

-Use this information to understand the features of the transactional metadata query.
+The following are the available feature of the transactional metadata query.

 * Transactional metadata query is supported for both Solr 6 and noindex search subsystems.
 * Transactional metadata query does not support facets.